mattbrock/k8s-minikube-eks/README.md

     $ kubectl logs -l app=simple-webapp
     192.168.79.249 - - [22/Aug/2023 14:28:28] "GET / HTTP/1.0" 200 -

-The web-based EKS Management Console isn't as pretty as the minikube dashboard, and oddly it seems to have some missing information (I couldn't find the nginx ConfigMap in there) but is still useful for obtaining information.
+The web-based EKS Management Console isn't as pretty as the minikube dashboard, and oddly it seems to have some missing information (I couldn't find the nginx ConfigMap in there, for example) but is still useful for obtaining information.
 For example, we can see our Deployments, Services and Nodes:

 ![EKS Console - Deployments](README-images/eks-console-deployments.png)